 Microsoft Office apps like Word, Powerpoint, Excel, etc. have got so many features nowadays that it takes weeks of classes to learn the ins and outs of a single product (almost as many features as text editors).
 Then there’s the feature that most people aren’t so much a fan of, the price tag.
-Having said that, do you wish to know some great free Microsoft Office alternatives in 2019 to make your tasks easier?
+With that said, do you wish to know some great free Microsoft Office alternatives in 2020 to make your tasks easier?

 Some people need specific features or compatibility with other contacts, and that’s understandable; it’s expected to come at a price.
-But what about those who don’t need much out of an office software?
+But what about those who don’t need much out of office software?
 The average person, even if technically inclined, doesn’t need much out of a word processor (I mean, it’s not like it’s a text editor or anything).

 8 Best Microsoft Office Alternatives For Free (2020)